cloudinary/cloudinary_gem/README.md

 	$ config.gem 'cloudinary'

-If you would like to use our optional integration module of image uploads with ActiveRecord using CarrierWave, install CarrierWave to:
+If you would like to use our optional integration module of image uploads with ActiveRecord using CarrierWave, install CarrierWave GEM:

 	$ gem install carrierwave

 Rails 3.x Gemfile:

 	$ gem 'carrierwave'
+	$ gem 'cloudinary'

 Rails 2.x environment.rb

 	$ config.gem 'carrierwave', :version => '~> 0.4.1'
+	$ config.gem 'cloudinary'

+Note: The CarrierWave GEM should be loaded before the Cloudinary GEM.

 ## Usage ######################################################################